sunnyboy00/AutoMPI/README.md

 # AutoMPI Messages #

 at the core of AutoMPI are messages which act both as command messages but also data.
-Only the DestinationGUID of the message needs to be initlised for a message to be sent.
+Only the DestinationGUID of the message needs to be initialized for a message to be sent.
 <code>
 type MapMessage struct {
 	DestinationGUID string